 Using hashtags in social posts is a great way to reach a wider audience, i.e. those who are interested in a particular topic, as well as enable you to be found by users who don’t follow you on Instagram.

-From our perspective, Instagram is still seen by many as very B2C focused.
-However, the incredible volume of daily active users means it’s a platform that you can’t afford not to be on.
+From our perspective, Instagram is still seen by many as very B2C-focused.
+However, the incredible volume of daily active users means it’s a platform that you can’t afford to be on.

 In the era of information overload and viral marketing, Twitter is one of the most effective social media platforms in terms of reaching a large audience quickly.

-That said, one of the main challenges on Twitter is standing out in an extremely busy platform.
+That said, one of the main challenges on Twitter is standing out on an extremely busy platform.